 The Dean/Director Evaluation form;

-The peer evaluation forms;
+The peer evaluation form;

 Plan for Improvement form, if any;

-7.2.5 A written statement of response from the faculty member, if any provided, shall be submitted to HR within ten (10) days of receipt of a completed evaluation.
+7.2.5 The faculty member has seven (7) days from the time of receipt to submit a written response to the Peer Evaluation Committee chair, the Dean/manager, or to HR.

 7.2.6 The evaluation process for the academic year (semester for temporary faculty) is considered complete unless the overall evaluation rating is Needs to Improve or Unsatisfactory; there is a required improvement documented on the Plan for Improvement form, or a procedural deficiency is noted by the assigned administrator.